 Letting your sinful nature control your mind leads to death.
 But letting the Spirit control your mind leads to life and peace.

-One of the most common and destructive forces in our life is our inherent need to be right about any subject.
+One of the most common and destructive forces in our lives is our inherent need to be right about any subject.
 You see, always wanting to “be right” leads to broken relationships because it ruins any opportunity for fellowship or compromise.
 When all we care about is that our perspective be ordained as the “correct one,” – it ends all discussion and any further insight into solving our problems.

 Check your Bibles, folks, because Jesus never commanded us to be right; He commanded us to love our neighbor as we love ourselves.